-"...
+&quot;...
 The traditional social discriminatory structures are getting transferred to the globalized modern sectors as well".

 Another indicator of access to resources is property ownership, by which they lag further behind men.
 As per the Census 2001, women in very few households won property by themselves.
 About 11 percent of the households reported some land in female legal ownership.
 Similarly only 5.5 percent households had some house in women's name.
 Only 7.2 percent households reported female livestock ownership, in-spite multiple credit-institutions targeting and funding this activity for women.
-Only 0.8 percent households had all three, house, land and livestock in female ownership.
+Only 0.8 percent household had all three, house, land and livestock in female ownership.
 Almost 83 percent of households had no property, whatsoever, under women's legal ownership.
 This contrasts sharply with 88 percent of the households owning their own house and nearly 71 percent having animals.
-Similarly 76 percent of the households had only 0.50 hectare of farm land compared to 0.78 hectares of the male headed households.
+Similarly 76 percent of the households had their own farm in the district of residence.
+On the average female headed households had only 0.50 hectare of farm land compared to 0.78 hectares of the male headed households.